buff0k/Debian-11-Groupware/README.md

 ## What Are We Installing?

-Debian shifts with nano by default (I know VIM could be better, but I prefer the interface and simplicity of nano.
-We will assume a fresh base install of Debian 11 (Bullseye) and will be installing the following additional packages:
+Debian shifts with nano by default (I know VIM could be better, but I prefer the interface and simplicity of nano).
+We will assume a fresh base install of Debian 11 (Bullseye) and will be installing the following additional packages (And their dependencies):

  1. MariaDB (Database Server)
  2. Postfix (Mail Server)
  3. Dovecot (Mailbox Server)
  4. Apache (Webserver, properly apache2)
  5. PHP7.4 (Scripting Language)
- 6. Redis
+ 6. Redis (Caching Server)
  7. RspamD (Spam Filter Server)
  8. Certbot (Obtain LetsEncrypt SSL Certificates)
  9. SOGo (Groupware Software including IMAP client)